robertdebock/ansible-role-dns/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-dns.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-dns)

-This role installs ISC Bind and provides the ability to configure DNS and records.
+The purpose of this role is to install and configure dns on your system.

 Example Playbook
 ----------------